MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/get-started.md

     https://login.microsoftonline.com/common/oauth2/nativeclient?code=M7ab570e5-a1c0-32e5-a946-e490c82954
     ```

     Copy the grant code (your own code, not M7ab570e5-a1c0-32e5-a946-e490c82954) and enter it in the console window at the prompt.
 The PowerShell script then returns the access and refresh tokens.
-(The script makes a second call to Invoke-WebReqeust as an example of how to refresh the tokens.)
+(The script makes a second call to Invoke-WebRequest as an example of how to refresh the tokens.)
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your resources.
 The refresh token is long lived but it can become invalid.
 If you ever receive an invalid_grant error, your refresh token is no longer valid and you'll need to run the `Get-Tokens-Production.ps1` PowerShell script again to get user consent and a new refresh token.

 1. Create a new file and paste into it the following script.
 Set the `accessToken` to the value you received from `Get-Tokens-Production.ps1` and set `$developerToken` to the developer token you received from Step 1 above.